cmsjulio/Janus/report.md

 # Uploading the Code for the Robot

 An Arduino was responsible for controlling the robot.
 The code was developed with the help of three external libraries.
-Directions on how to install the libraries needed are available in Appendix A. The code for controlling the robot is available in Appendix B. The idea behind the code can be summarized with the pseudo code, [as follows](https://imgur.com/KV2YVNj):
+Directions on how to install the libraries needed are available in [Appendix A](https://github.com/cmsjulio/RoboticsProject/blob/main/AppendixA.md) .
+The code for controlling the robot is available in [Appendix B](https://github.com/cmsjulio/RoboticsProject/blob/main/AppendixB.ino) .
+The idea behind the code can be summarized with the pseudo code, [as follows](https://imgur.com/KV2YVNj):

 ![img7-pcode](https://user-images.githubusercontent.com/88581731/147908064-e5c99032-e21b-4bb9-95ef-36e285971251.png)